rarellanoc/tikr-statements-scraper/README.md

 - If chrome fails for GPU or hardware acceleration settings, try with firefox (`TIRK2.py`)
 - If python on windows fails for OPENSSL, deactivate that option within your environment (conda, or similar)
 - If chrome version does not match exactly (chrome updated to 132.0.6834.160), 132.0.6834.159 also works for the driver (the last number can vary a bit).
+- There is a pop-up after login for first time visitors.
+Open firefox manually and remove it.
+Then try again.

 ## Notes
 This software uses TIKR platform to fetch the data.
 It requires a paid membership in order to extract all historical data, although a free membership would work with restrictions.
 Find more information on [TIKR website](https://www.tikr.com).